 7 Strategies to Help You Get Through Thanksgiving with the Family

-Recriminations and conspiratorial smirks will ping pong off the formica.
-Someone will idly contemplate a wooden spoon's potential as a truncheon.
+Recriminations and conspiratorial smirks will ping pong around the room.
+Someone will idly contemplate a wooden spoon's potential as a cudgel.
 The gravy-maker will sulk on the back porch.
 Grandma will sigh a sigh that speaks volumes.

 Why holiday get-togethers go wrong: A Theory

 All of us have a vision of the ideal holiday in our heads.
 Some are mainlined straight from pop culture.
-Some are memories smooth and frosted as beach glass with none of the jagged edges of the original.
+Some are memories of holidays past that have been worn smooth and frosted as beach glass with none of the jagged edges of the actual event.
 Some are Martha Stewart-inspired visions of culinary and aesthetic perfection.
 No two of us share the same vision.
 Gathered in that kitchen, we are all working toward slightly different goals, so failure is assured for most.
-Mix in a few long-held resentments and a glass of wine or two to signal our internal editors they have the day off, and things are going to get a little messy interpersonal relations-wise.
+Mix in a few long-held resentments and a glass of wine or three to give our internal editors the holiday off, and things might get a little spicy interpersonal relations-wise.

 Simple strategies to make the holiday look more like the ones on TV commercials.

-(Try to) agree on off-limits topics - every family has topics that are guaranteed to raise blood pressures, voices, and the possibility of wooden spoons being put to use in ways for which they were not intended.
+(Try to) agree on off-limits topics - every family has topics that are guaranteed to raise blood pressure, voices, and the possibility of wooden spoons being used as cudgels.
 If you can't all agree to avoid these topics, then come prepared with diversions: questions, and jokes--anything that might steer the talk away from the precipice.
 (ProTip: a well-timed spill can work wonders in this department).

-Decide that you will not be the one they remember (for the wrong reasons) - Easier said than done, but you can do it.
+Decide that you will not be the one they remember for the wrong reasons - This is sometimes easier said than done, but you can do it.
 Do your best not to take things personally.
 Remember that everyone has their own struggles, blindspots, and flaws.
 Comments directed at you often say more about the commenter than about you, You don't have to challenge or even acknowledge them.
 Often letting a remark echo into silence is a very pointed and eloquent response.

 This, of course, goes both ways.
-We all need to watch what we say, especially, if like me, your humor tends toward the snarky and sarcastic.
+We all need to watch what we say, especially if, like me, your humor tends toward the snarky and sarcastic.
 What we think is a funny off-hand remark that has little to do with how we really feel, can be taken the wrong way.
+If you do hurt someone's feelings with a misjudged attempt at humor, just own it and say you're sorry.
+Whatever you do, do not compound the damage by invalidating the injured party's feelings with responses like "it was just a joke" or "get over it."

 Stay busy - Offer to help any way you can: take the kids outside for a while, help set the table, offer to run to the corner store for more Redi-Whip.
 What I'm saying here is it's better to be a moving target than a sitting duck.